Hermann Lindau & Son, Inc.

 TURF GRASS PIONEERS

-Pioneers of the Turf Grass Industry: Building a Legacy, One Slab at a Time
+Building a Legacy, One Slab at a Time"

 This image captures a moment in the early days of the turf grass industry, showcasing the dedication and hard work of the men who paved the way for what we know today.
 Here, Hermann Lindau (reclining, front and center, enjoying a well-deserved refreshment) and his team are pictured after a long day of cutting and installing turf field grass in the 1920s.
 Imagine the labor involved: hand-cutting and loading 1'x1' square slabs of sod, then manually unloading and installing them at the job site.
 These were the pioneers, the men who laid the groundwork for the modern turf grass industry, one painstaking slab at a time.